-Charles Willson Peale, Matthias and Thomas Bordley, 1767, watercolor, Smithsonian American Art Museum, Museum purchase and gift of Mr. and Mrs. Murray Lloyd Goldsborough, Jr., 1974.113
+Charles Willson Peale, Matthias and Thomas Bordley, 1767, watercolor on ivory, Smithsonian American Art Museum, Museum purchase and gift of Mr. and Mrs. Murray Lloyd Goldsborough, Jr., 1974.113

 Matthias and Thomas Bordley